Can Gaotu Techedu Inc. (GOTU) Remain Competitive?

-Gaotu Techedu Inc. (NYSE:GOTU) went up by 4.83% from its latest closing price compared to the recent 1-year high of $36.61.
-The company’s stock price has collected -2.56% of loss in the last five trading sessions.
+Gaotu Techedu Inc. (NYSE:GOTU) went up by 6.71% from its latest closing price compared to the recent 1-year high of $35.20.
+The company’s stock price has collected 4.61% of gains in the last five trading sessions.
 The Wall Street Journal reported on 02/22/22 that Chinese Tutoring Companies Take Big Financial Hit Amid Crackdown

 Is It Worth Investing in Gaotu Techedu Inc. (NYSE :GOTU) Right Now?